-- AEGON Sony Life Insurance Co., Ltd. is valued at net asset value minus intangible fixed assets, and Insurance Business Law Article 113 deferred assets, multiplied by the participation rate, which is \(\fomage (0.5)\) billion. - Other companies are valued at book value under Japanese GAAP, which is \(\xxi4.0\) billion.
+- AEGON Sony Life Insurance Co., Ltd. is valued at ¥(2.1) billion, which is equal to net asset value minus intangible fixed assets, reinsurance credits on modified coinsurance (to be amortized in the future) and Insurance Business Law Article 113 deferred assets, multiplied by the participation rate. - Other companies are valued at book value under Japanese GAAP, which is ¥5.5 billion.